-Modules in the Foundations course are offered in two different modes: You can choose whether to attend tutorials on weekends/weeknights during term time, or complete a module as a holiday intensive.
+Modules 1 - 3 are offered in two different modes: You can choose whether to attend tutorials on weekends/weeknights during term time, or complete a module as an intensive.
 Each option is described below.
 In each case learners cover the same content and complete the same assessment tasks.
+Module 4 is delivered tailored to the needs of the employer and/or learner.
+If your employer has offered this course for you and is asking you to complete it, then your employer may have specific timeframes for commencing and completing this module.
+Please discuss this with us prior to enrolment if you would like more specific details.